ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 * To sell services, verify that your company is an approved {{site.data.keyword.cloud_notm}} build partner with an [Embedded Solutions Agreement (ESA)](https://ibm.seismic.com/app?ContentId=efd7827b-910e-4e91-a5f6-6020730e88c3){: external}.
 For more information about being an {{site.data.keyword.Bluemix_notm}} build partner, see the [IBM Partner Plus](https://www.ibm.com/partnerplus){: external} page.

 * Verify that your product is ready to be publicly listed and sold through the {{site.data.keyword.cloud_notm}} catalog.

-* Verify that your product does not include Consulting and Professional Services.

 * Be prepared to create and maintain the products that you list in the {{site.data.keyword.cloud_notm}} catalog, which includes being responsive to addressing updates and providing timely support to your customers.